The Body of Christ

 As a result, those who would rule with Christ in the kingdom age had already been chosen by God before they were even born, and will be called during their lifetime on this planet.

-These are the early believers, which we mention from time to time.
+These are the early believers, who we mention from time to time.

 These previously chosen (predestined) will be subsequently called, and will be trained by the indwelling Holy Spirit for their co-ruler role in the future age.